A first-of-its-kind pilot initiative equipping Oʻahu’s leaders to teach practical, responsible AI skills directly to their teams.

 Why this matters

-For many organizations — especially small businesses and nonprofits — they struggle with:
+Many organizations — especially small businesses and nonprofits — struggle with:

 • Not knowing where to start